 Registration Starts Here

-This introductory presentation provides useful information on the standards required and preparations you will need to make for adjudication.
+This introductory presentation provides useful information on the standards required and preparations you will need to make for accreditation.
 Pre-Registered Members and Students can download it here.

-Adjudication advice sessions are design workshops where you can get a brief overview of the quality of your work and tips on how to develop it to adjudication standard.
-Sessions are purely advisory and comprise a general discussion on adjudication and what the SGD looks for in submitted work, followed by a review of the work you have brought in an open forum.
-Attending an Adjudication advice session is not compulsory but is very strongly recommended.
+Accreditation advice sessions are design workshops where you can get a brief overview of the quality of your work and tips on how to develop it to accreditation standard.
+Sessions are purely advisory and comprise a general discussion on accreditation and what the SGD looks for in submitted work, followed by a review of the work you have brought in an open forum.
+Attending an Accreditation advice session is not compulsory but is very strongly recommended.

 You will be asked to submit drawings and documents for three separate projects that should vary in character, size and scope, and have been completed within the previous five years.
 You may submit projects one at a time in a staged submission over a period of time, or all three projects at once for a full submission.

 You must have a complete understanding of the drawings you submit, and be able to demonstrate that all the design decisions are your own, as well as a thorough knowledge of the project from survey through to construction.

 The panel will assess your work in absentia, but you should be available on the day of your accreditation to receive a phone call from the accreditors.
 Written feedback is given on all work submitted.
 After the assessment, you will find out if you have passed, been referred for further work or does not meet the required SGD standard - there is no grading system.
 If all three pieces of your work pass, you become a Registered Member; but should parts of your application need to be referred, you will need to submit further material within six months.